kritarth2121/ig-9recent/README.md

 cp config-sample.php config.php
 ```

+Open up your MySQL database in phpMyAdmin (or whatever DB management tool you prefer).
+Copy the contents of build_db.sql and paste them into a SQL query box.
+Run the statement to build the database.

 After that edit the variables in config.php to connect to the MySQL database.

 Note for Beginners: